Matthias Walz

 - Renitenztheater, Büchsenstr.
 26, 70174 Stuttgart

-Matthias Walz is actually really nice.
-It's only when something upsets him that he can get angry.
-And there are many things that upset him.
-Especially in politics.
-As the star of "Fastnacht in Franken", the show with the highest ratings of any third program in Germany, Matthias Walz regularly tells off the assembled political celebrities.
-The result is collective gasps: from the politicians, because they have to put on a good face.
-And the rest of the audience because they almost fall off their chairs laughing.
+Actually, Matthias Walz is really nice.
+But when something upsets him, he can get pretty angry.
+And there are plenty of things that upset him—especially in politics.
+As the star of “Fastnacht in Franken”—the highest-rated show on all of Germany’s regional public television channels—Matthias Walz regularly gives the assembled political elite a piece of his mind.
+The result is collective gasping: among the politicians, because they have to put on a brave face; and among the rest of the audience, because they’re nearly falling off their chairs with laughter.

-Lounging casually at the piano, the man in the green suit gets to the heart of his ingenious train of thought musically and makes his audience laugh with wit, charm and understanding - and sometimes even makes them think.
-No human abyss is alien to him, no truth too direct.
-His subtle powers of observation and sharp-tongued eloquence can only be due to his sound training - many years of self-taught apprenticeship in the pub culture, lovingly underpinned by university studies in computer science, physics and linguistics.
+Lounging casually at the piano, the man in the green suit musically distills his ingenious trains of thought and makes his audience laugh—and sometimes even think—with wit, charm, and intelligence.
+No human abyss is foreign to him, no truth too direct.
+His subtle powers of observation and sharp-tongued eloquence can only be rooted in his solid education—a long, self-taught apprenticeship in pub culture, lovingly complemented by college studies in computer science, physics, and linguistics.

-Matthias Walz is a wanderer between worlds.
-And an entertainer with attitude.
-That's why it's quite possible that one or the other laugh will get stuck in their throat.
-Because Matthias Walz wants to be like Santa Claus: you look forward to seeing him, but you're always a little scared of what's to come.
-But to reassure you: Matthias Walz feels the same way about you.
-And you're not really angry either.
-Aren't you?
+Matthias Walz is, then, a wanderer between worlds.
+And an entertainer with conviction.
+That’s why it’s quite possible that, for some, laughter might occasionally get stuck in their throats.
+Because Matthias Walz wants to be like St. Nicholas: You look forward to his arrival, but you’re always a little afraid of what might be in store for you.
+But to put your mind at ease: Matthias Walz feels exactly the same way about you.
+And you’re not really a bad person, are you?

 Süddeutsche Zeitung

-With his sharp lyrics, packed with his very own enigmatic humor, he always hits the mark with his songs on the piano.
+With his sharp lyrics, wrapped in a unique, subtle humor, he always hits the mark with his songs at the piano.

 Badische Neueste Nachrichten

-He has an inimitable way of holding up a mirror to politicians and society.
-It can also be quite bitingly angry.
+He has an inimitable way of holding up a mirror to politicians and society alike.
+And things can definitely get biting and wicked.

 BR 24

-With his biting and rousing songs, Matthias Walz always brings the room to the boil.
+With his biting and rousing songs, Matthias Walz never fails to bring the house down.
 Main Echo